RifatArefin32/Learn-Django-REST-Framework/notes/7_prefetch_select_related.md

 ```

 ### What Django does (only 2 queries)
-Query all students:
+Query all students
 ```sql
 SELECT * FROM student;
 ```
-Query all courses related to those students:
+Query all courses related to those students
 ```sql
 SELECT course.*, course_students.student_id
 FROM course